bcrowe/cakephp-codesniffer-plugin/README.md

 ### MyCakePHP improvements (optional)

-* Doc blocks / comments on correct indentation level (as their subsequent code).
-* Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example).
-* ReturnEarly sniff to detect if a return statement is followed by an ELSE block.
-* Make Squiz sniff not falsely report whitespace issues in Windows.
 * Detect Yoda conditions.
 * Added IsNull sniff
 * Added Type casting sniff
 * Added @return doc block sniff
+* Added Ternary (incl. short ternary) sniff
+* ReturnEarly sniff to detect if a return statement is followed by an ELSE block.
+* Doc blocks / comments on correct indentation level (as their subsequent code).
+* Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example).
+* Make Squiz sniff not falsely report whitespace issues in Windows.

 For details see the ruleset.xml in the `Standards` dir.